smart-data-models/dataModel.DCAT-AP/Dataset/doc/spec.md

         model: vcard:Kind
         type: Property
     creator:
-      description: 'This property refers to the entity primarily responsible for producing the catalogue'
+      description: 'Property.
+Model:''dct:creator''.
+This property refers to the entity primarily responsible for producing the catalogue'
       type: string
       x-ngsi:
         model: dct:creator
         type: Property
     dataProvider:
-      description: 'A sequence of characters identifying the provider of the harmonised data entity.'
+      description: A sequence of characters identifying the provider of the harmonised data entity.
       type: string
       x-ngsi:
         type: Property
     datasetDescription:
-      description: 'This property contains a free-text account of the Dataset.
-It corresponds with the ''description'' mandatory property of DCAT-AP 2.0.1.
-This property can be repeated for parallel language versions of the description.'
+      description: Property.
+This property contains a free-text account of the Dataset.
+It corresponds with the 'description' mandatory property of DCAT-AP 2.0.1.
+This property can be repeated for parallel language versions of the description.
       items:
         type: string
       type: array
       x-ngsi:
         type: Property
     datasetDistribution:
-      description: 'This property links the Dataset to an available Distributions.
-It corresponds with the ''dataset distribution'' mandatory property of DCAT-AP 2.0.1'
+      description: 'Property.
+This property links the Dataset to an available Distributions.
+It corresponds with the ''dataset distribution'' mandatory property of DCAT-AP 2.0.1.
+Model:''dcat:distribution'''
       items:
         format: uri
         type: string